alexkuz/react-json-tree/README.md

 In this example the label and value will be rendered with `<strong>` and `<em>` wrappers respectively.

+For `labelRenderer`, you can provide a full path - [see this PR](https://github.com/chibicode/react-json-tree/pull/32).

 #### More Options

 - Add `expandAll` property to expand all nodes.